 A: Yes!
 Wristbands will be checked at every venue, every time you enter.
-If your wristband is damaged, please bring it and your confirmation email and ID to the Welcome/Info desk of the next venue where our volunteers can assist you with a replacement.
+If your wristband is damaged, please bring it and your confirmation email (digital copy is fine) and ID to the Welcome/Info desk of the next venue where our volunteers can assist you with a replacement.

 When will I receive the event booklet?

 A: You can expect your RSX Event Booklet to be emailed to you around mid-August, subject to event confirmations and booking date.

 I’ve purchased an RSX t-shirt/tote bag, when will I receive it?

 A: This year our RSX merchandise orders are being fulfilled via Red Bubble who will ship your purchases directly to your door.